 Vintage Native American Jewelry

 Vintage Native American jewelry has quickly become one of the world's most exclusive and collectible forms of art.
 Vintage Native American jewelry was usually comprised of metals such as sterling silver and gold.
-Of course other metals were used but these two metals are what make up the most colelctible pieces.
+Of course other metals were used but these two metals are what make up the most collectible pieces.
 This form of art has become incredibly collectible and highly desired due to the unique nature of the art.
 Movies and television shows have showcased the beauty of this art.
-Such art is the most collecitble and desired to collect among Native American jewelry because it is rare and highly sought after.
+Such art is the most collectible and desired to collect among Native American jewelry collections because it is rare and highly sought after.

 Native Americans made jewelry from natural materials long ago.
 However with the coming of the Spanish, Southwestern tribes learned silversmithing skills and began making silver jewelry.
-Later turquoise and stones like coral were added.
+Later turquoise jewelry and stones like coral were added.

 Work from those early days is what is considered "antique".
 It was fostered by the growth of Indian traders, who would trade supplies for jewelry.